DiazdeLeon/stock-analysis/README.md

 # 2. Results of stock analysis 2018 vs 2017

- The macro developed has property to choose the analysis year, this means that the user can type the year at his/her convenience, in this case was 2017 and 2018.
+ The macro developed has property to choose the analysis year, this means the user can type the year at his/her convenience, in this case was 2017 and 2018.

        yearValue = InputBox("What year would you like to run the analysis on?")